pugking111/forward-assault-aio-tool/readme.md

 # 🎮 Forward Assault AIO Tool

-A powerful all-in-one desktop utility for Forward Assault Remix, designed to simplify account management, credit editing, stat customization, and more — all packed into a modern, themed UI.
+Welcome to the last app you'll ever need for Forward Assault Remix.
+It’s like a Swiss Army knife, but instead of opening bottles, it opens stat sheets, flings credits, and gives your KD a makeover.
+No, it won't make you better at the game — but it will make your stats *look* like you are.

 ---

-## 🚀 Features
+## 🤖 What This App Does (a.k.a.
+Features)

-- 💰 **Credit Management**
+- 💰 **Credit Launcher 9000™**
-  - Add credits manually or on a loop
+  - Slam credits into your account like it owes you money.
-  - Set custom or target credit values
+  - Set custom or “I’m feeling greedy” target credit values.
-  - Cooldown timing options for safe execution
+  - Cooldowns included so you don’t melt the servers (or your conscience).

-- 📊 **Stat Editor**
+- 📊 **Stat Surgery**
-  - Modify kills, deaths, headshots, assists, wins/losses, and playtime
+  - Edit kills, deaths, headshots, and all the ego metrics that matter.
-  - Built-in input validation to avoid game-breaking values

-- ⚙️ **Settings & Themes**
+  - Comes with built-in sanity checks to keep you from becoming statistically immortal (we tried, trust us).

+- 🧙‍♂️ **Theme Wizardry**
-  - Choose from built-in themes
+  - Switch between themes because default is boring.
-  - Toggle between dark and light modes
-  - Save credentials (AES encrypted)
-  - Reset to default with one click

-- 📦 **Auto-Update Support**
-  - On launch, checks for updates via GitHub
-  - Downloads and launches new version installer if available
+  - Toggle dark mode to feel like a hacker in a movie from 1999.
+  - Save your login info with encryption strong enough to keep out your nosy little brother.

+- 🛸 **Auto-Updater (Space-Age Technology)**
+  - Launches, checks GitHub, downloads updates, and installs — like magic, but with more logs.
+  - May or may not trigger your Windows Defender into thinking it’s Skynet.
+False alarm.

-- 🖥️ **System Tray Mode**
+- 🖥️ **Tray Mode Ninja**
-  - Run in the background and reopen anytime from the system tray
+  - App hides in your system tray like it’s on stealth mode.
-  - Quick access to check credits and quit
+  - One click to reappear.
+Two clicks?
+Still one click, actually.

 ---

-## 🛠 Installation
+## 🛠 How to Install This Digital Sorcery

-> This tool is Windows-only.
+> This is a Windows-only party.
+Sorry Mac and Linux — maybe next season.

 1. [Download the latest `.exe` installer](https://github.com/pugking111/forward-assault-aio-tool/releases/latest)
-2. Run the installer and follow setup instructions.
+2. Run the installer (double-click like a boss).
-3. Launch the app and enjoy!
+3. Launch the app.
+Bask in its glow.
+Try not to giggle.

 ---

-## 🔄 Auto-Update System
+## 🔄 Auto-Updater: What Is This Sorcery?

-This app checks `version.json` hosted in this repository to determine whether a new version is available.
-If found, it downloads the latest `.exe` installer and prompts the user to install it.

-**version.json format:**
+The app peeks at a magic file called `version.json` on GitHub.
+If it spots a newer version, it politely downloads the installer, then boots your current session out the back door.

+**version.json (for those who code dangerously):**
 ```json
 {
   "version": "1.0.2",